-All of our non-vested restricted stock as of January 31, 2024 was issued under the 2006 Plan with vesting periods generally between one and five years.
+All of our non-vested restricted stock as of October 31, 2023 was issued under the 2006 Plan with vesting periods generally between one and five years.
 We determined the fair value of restricted stock as of the grant date.
 We recognize the related compensation expense over the period from the date of grant to the date the shares vest.

-There were 70,000 and 57,000 restricted shares of Common Stock granted during the first six months of fiscal years 2024 and 2023, respectively.
-There were 125,000 restricted shares of Class B shares granted during the first six months of fiscal year 2024 and none in fiscal year 2023.
-Stock-based compensation expense was \$1.0 million and \$0.8 million for the three-months ended January 31, 2024 and 2023 respectively, and \$1.8 million and \$1.6 million for the six months ended January 31, 2024 and 2023, respectively.
+There were 57 thousand and 40 thousand restricted shares of Common Stock granted during the first quarter of fiscal years 2024 and 2023, respectively.
+There were 125 thousand restricted shares of Class B shares granted during the first quarter of fiscal year 2024 and none in fiscal year 2023.
+Stock-based compensation was \$0.8 million for the first quarter of fiscal years 2024 and 2023, respectively.